Cumulo-pro/Cumulo-Front-Chain/check_peers/PEERS_SYSTEM.md

 ## 4. How to Appear on the List

-Your node will appear on the Cúmulo Live Peers list when it meets these conditions:
+Your node will appear on the Cumulo Live Peers list when it meets these conditions:

 ### Step 1 - Have your p2p port publicly accessible